webgme/docker-worker-manager/README.md

 This module will reuses the basic webgme SWM, but instead of running plugins in separate processes they are executed in docker containers.

-It's worth mentioning here that plugins executed on the server do not directly connect to storage database, but rather connects to the webgme server through websockets using the identity of the invoker.
+It's worth mentioning here that plugins executed on the server do not directly connect to storage database, but rather connects to the webgme server through websockets using the identity of the invoker of the plugin.
 This means they can't access projects outside of the users scope.

 ## Usage

 The host machine must have docker installed.
-Currently it does not work on windows.
+The current setup does not work on docker on windows.

 Add this a node-module.
 ```